 Each student will be provided with an email account via Hamilton Community Schools through the end of their senior year to be used for school related purposes only.
 Access to the Internet will enable students to use thousands of libraries and databases.
 Within reason, freedom of speech and access to information will be honored.
 Families should be warned that some material accessible via the Internet might contain items that are illegal, defamatory, inaccurate or potentially offensive to some people.
 While our intent is to make Internet access available to further educational goals and objectives, students may find ways to access other materials as well.
 Filtering software is in use, but no filtering system is capable of blocking 100% of the inappropriate material available on the Internet.
 We believe that the benefits to students from access to the Internet, in the form of information resources and opportunities for collaboration, exceed any disadvantages.
 Ultimately, parents and guardians of minors are responsible for setting and conveying the standards that their children should follow when using media and information sources.
-To that end, Hamilton Community Schools support and respect each family's right to decide whether or not to apply for access (see attached).

-Publishing to the World Wide Web

-Parents, your daughter or son's work may be considered for publication on the World Wide Web, specifically on his/her school's web site.
-Such publishing requires parent/guardian permission (see attached).
+To that end, Hamilton Community Schools support and respect each family's right to decide whether or not to apply for access.
+If you prefer that your child should not have access, please contact your building principal and express your preferences in writing.
+Publishing to the World Wide Web.
+Parents, your child's work may be considered for publication on the World Wide Web, specifically on his/her school's website.
 The work will appear with a copyright notice prohibiting the copying of such work without express written permission.
-In the event anyone requests such permission, those requests will be forwarded to the student's parent/guardian.
+In the event anyone requests such permission, those requests will be forwarded to the student's parent/quardian.
+If you prefer that your child's work not be published on the World Wide Web through the school's website, please contact your building principal and express your preferences in writing.
 Unidentified photos of students may be published on school websites, illustrating student projects and achievements.
 In addition, your daughter or son's full name may be considered for publication on his/her school's web site.
 If published, his/her name will appear on pages with a clear school related purpose and will be included to further instructional and/or co-curricular activities.
 Permission for such publishing does not grant permission to share any other information about your son/daughter, beyond that implied by their inclusion on the web page(s).
-If you do not want your child's photo or name to be published on the website, please indicate this on the attached form as well (see attached).
+If you do not want your child's photo or name to be published on the website, please contact your building principal and express your preferences in writing.
 To access networked resources/equipment, all students and parents must sign and return the attached form.
 The activities listed below are not permitted:

-- · Sending or displaying offensive messages or pictures - Using obscene language - Giving personal information, such as complete name, phone number, address or identifiable photo without permission from teacher and parent or guardian - · Harassing, insulting or attacking others - · Damaging or modifying computers, computer systems or computer networks - Violating copyright laws - · Using others' passwords - Trespassing in others' folders, work or files - · Intentionally wasting limited resources - Employing the network for commercial purposes, financial gain, or fraud

-Violations of the above standards may result in the following consequences, depending upon the violation:

-- Discussion about incident with student(s) involved - Paving for excessive printing - Assuming financial responsibility for the repair/replacement of damage caused by the misuse of Hamilton Community School property
+- Sending or displaying offensive messages or pictures - Using obscene language - Giving personal information, such as complete name, phone number, address or identifiable photo without permission from teacher and parent or guardian - Harassing, insulting or attacking others - Damaging or modifying computers, computer systems or computer networks - Violating copyright laws - Using others' passwords - Trespassing in others' folders, work or files - Intentionally wasting limited resources - Employing the network for commercial purposes, financial gain, or fraud Violations of the above standards may result in the following consequences, depending upon the violation: - Discussion about incident with student(s) involved - Paying for excessive printing - Assuming financial responsibility for the repair/replacement of damage caused by the misuse of Hamilton